Renting vs buying in Kathmandu: the spreadsheet most people skip

 If you can't answer all five with a clean yes, default to renting:

-4. Am I OK if the property is worth the same — or 20% less — in five years?
+- Am I OK if the property is worth the same, or 20% less, in five years?

-The honest answer for most salaried Kathmandu households in their twenties and early thirties is no on at least one of these.
-That's not a failure.
+For most salaried Kathmandu households in their twenties and early thirties, the honest answer is no on at least one of these.
+That isn't a failure.
 That's the spreadsheet doing its job.

 Sources: